 Many people think that only inpatient programs can be successful in helping people to overcome their addictions, however, we have had a lot of success with providing intensive support to our patients on an outpatient basis.

 One of the biggest benefits of our intensive outpatient program is that you or your loved one will be able to receive all of the therapeutic help and support they need while also being able to stay at home with loving and supportive friends and family.

-Our regular outpatient program is ideal for individuals who have already completed a stint in residential rehab or who have come through intensive outpatient rehab but who ate struggling to stay clean and/or who have suffered a relapse in recent days and months, and who are looking for some support with that.
+Our regular outpatient program is ideal for individuals who have already completed a stint in a residential rehab or who have come through intensive outpatient rehab but who ate struggling to stay clean and/or who have suffered a relapse in recent days and months, and who are looking for some support with that.

 Our outpatient program may also be suitable for individuals who are experiencing mild substance abuse issues too.

 We also offer telehealth services which means that you can access addiction support virtually via the internet.
 This service is ideal for anyone who is not yet ready to engage with rehabilitation services in person, or for individuals who may not live close to a rehab center.

 Our telemedicine service is just as professional and just as helpful as our in-person services as the first port of call, and you can be sure that however you contact us, we will do our best to get you on the path to recovery whatever that means for you.

 If you would like to know more about admissions to the Impact Outpatient Program and how we can help with heroin addiction, do not hesitate to get in touch with us as soon as possible.
 What happens to your body when you use heroin can be devastating, but the sooner you seek help, the less likely you are to experience the worst.
 Don’t suffer in silence – reach out and let us help you today.